How are your programs operating during the COVID-19 pandemic?

 Are campers divided into age groups?

-Can my child request to be grouped with his/her friends?
+Can my child request to be grouped with their friends?

 Yes.
 At the time of registration, you can request your child be grouped with a friend, provided they are enrolling in the same camp session.
 However, while we will do our best to accommodate these requests, we can not guarantee that this will occur.
-You have the ability to go back into the application once it has been submitted to update this information.
-All you need to do is log into your account, select the current season tab, and update the Forms and Documents section.
+You have the ability to log into your account to update this information at any time, making any changes at least two weeks prior to your child’s camp start date.
 Note: campers are divided into age groups (see previous answer), so only friends of very similar ages are likely to be grouped together.

 What happens in case of an animal sighting?